Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 Ignoring the symptoms can continue the inflammation and scarring may develop in the bursa, which decreases the range of motion of the knee causing reduced activity and increasing pain within the area, including iliac crest pain.

-This condition could be the results of a number of issues, including poor muscle flexibility, poor training habits, and other mechanical imbalances, particularly those that involve the knees, hip, lower back, and pelvis.
+This condition could be the result of a number of issues, including poor muscle flexibility, poor training habits, and other mechanical imbalances, particularly those that involve the knees, hip, lower back, and pelvis.

 Sufferers may be predisposed to develop the syndrome.
 Anatomy issues that may cause the condition include discrepancies in the lengths of the legs, bowed legs, and an irregular tilt to the pelvis.
 These issues could make the iliotibial band extremely tight, which results in increased friction when it goes back and forth through the femoral epicondyle while in motion.